Olivia Ward Bush-Banks

 Olivia Ward Bush-Banks (née Olivia Ward; February 27, 1869 – April 8, 1944) was an American author, poet and journalist of African-American and Montaukett Native American heritage.
 Ward celebrated both of her heritages in her poetry and writing.
 She was a regular contributor to the Colored American magazine and wrote a column for the New Rochelle, New York publication, the Westchester Record-Courier.

 Early life and education

-Born February 27, 1869, in Sag Harbor, Long Island, New York, Ward was the third of three daughters of Eliza Draper and Abraham Ward, her mother was of mixed African-American and Montaukett descent, her father was of Portuguese, East Indian, and African descent.
+Born February 27, 1869, in Sag Harbor, Long Island, New York, Ward was the third of three daughters of Eliza Draper and Abraham Ward, her mother was of African-American and Montaukett descent, her father was of Portuguese, East Indian, and African descent.
 Ward's mother died when she was about nine months old, and her father moved with the family to Providence, Rhode Island.
 When her father remarried there, he gave young Olivia to her mother's sister Maria Draper for care, who reared Olivia as her own.
 She attended local schools in Providence, and studied nursing in high school.
 She also became interested in drama and poetry.